 Day two – Belvedere Marittimo and Diamante

 After a delicious breakfast in the hotel, I headed for my next destination Diamante (70 km from Amantea).
 My hotel was in Belvedere Marittimo, right on the beach with a swimming pool, and only a 10-minute drive from Diamante.
 There are many hotels in this area.
 I was told it had the best beach and really, it was an amazing beach.
 After some relaxing and swimming and a well deserved rest, it was time to explore Diamante.

-Another pretty Calabrian town with a beautiful promenade and wide sandy beaches.
+Another pretty Calabrian town and a must-see for your tour around Calabria.
+It has a beautiful promenade with wide sandy beaches.
 The centre of Diamante is full of shops, bars and restaurants with plenty of narrow streets and many mural paintings on the walls.
 A very colourful town.

 There is an attractive walkway overlooking the sea.
 Many people were walking here to admire the sea, also lined with souvenir shops.
 Every year in the summer the famous chilli pepper festival is held here.

 After exploring all the narrow streets, I found a restaurant on the beach where I decided to have dinner.
 Fresh pasta with seafood and a glass of wine.
 At the end of the meal, they gave me a complimentary citron liqueur.
 I have to be honest, citron fruit is a little bitter, but this had a very pleasant taste.
 You can learn about this fruit which grows on trees all along the Cedro Coast at the Cedro Museum in Santa Maria del Cedro and sample these delights.

 It is a peculiar fruit and looks like a giant lemon.
 These citron lemons are mainly used for drinks and salads.
 At around 10pm there were people everywhere in Diamante walking, eating outside, strolling along the promenade.